KENO'S HOME PAGE

 by Keno

-(Note: The following article was written by me and published by the Crestone Eagle back in June, 2011.
+(Note: I wrote the following article and it was published by the Crestone Eagle back in June, 2011.
 The Eagle still owns the copyright to it.
 I don't normally republish newspaper articles that I've written (only non news columns) since in time they become old news.
 But this one has been republished on several websites and has drawn so much interest worldwide that I figured I might has well have it up on my own site, too.
 One day perhaps after more scientific studies are done, we will know for sure just what this crater is)

 The Mysterious Crestone Crater